Google Analytics is not alone

-Any data processor based outside the EU is problematic when it comes to GDPR compliancy.
+Any data processor based outside the EU is problematic when it comes to GDPR compliance.
 This goes for your analytics tool, your e-mail marketing system, your Customer Data Platform, or any other tool that stores data.

-Look through your tech-stack and evaluate the ones that are based in Third countries (most commonly the US).
+Look through your tech stack and evaluate the ones that are based in Third countries (most commonly the US).
 Even if your own organization is located in the EU, any data transferred to the US automatically follows US data protection rules – and overrules the GDPR.

 Take your precautions – choose a European provider

-Many organizations are already considering a full shift to European systems – and with good reason.
+Many organizations are already considering a full shift to European systems – and for good reason.
 In short, if you use a data processor based in a non-EU country, it’s more complicated for you to stay compliant.

 While GDPR doesn’t prevent you from choosing a data processor from any location you want, it is your responsibility to ensure that data transfers happen in full accordance with European data protection regulations.
-If a legal data transfer mechanism doesn’t exist, then it is up to you to make sure other steps are taken to protect the data.
+If a legal data transfer mechanism doesn’t exist, it is up to you to make sure other steps are taken to protect the data.

 If you choose a data processor based in the EU, you can feel safe knowing that no data will be transferred to third countries in a way that undermines the GDPR.

 Look for a data processor with an ISAE 3000 certificate.
 This is a yearly audit to ensure that the organization lives up to the standard for ethical behavior, quality management, and performance.
-It is your guarantee that your data is being handled correctly and responsibly – and in 100% compliancy with the GDPR.
+It is your guarantee that your data is being handled correctly and responsibly – and in 100% compliance with the GDPR.